SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 ```

 !!! info "You can create a Title without creating an Achievement"
-	But you won't see it on the Title Window, unless you create and complete the achievement which will reward to you the Title, otherwise you will have to find another way to use and apply the title, like SQL or custom SRC code.
+	But you won't see it in the title window unless you create and complete the achievement that rewards you with the title, otherwise you'll have to find another way to use and apply the title, such as SQL or custom SRC code.